The Contemptible Citizen Kane

 Then there are Welles other initiatives.
 He did the 1938 "War of the Worlds" psy-op, to try to terrorize and experiment on the gullible idiots.
 How many times do people have to be told, "aliens" aren't going to appear on cue when convenient for a bunch of shysters and swindlers?

-The Third Man, another overrated 1949 movie of Welles', gets 97/100 on Metacritic!
-Another outrage.
+The Third Man (1949), another overrated movie of Welles', gets 97/100 on Metacritic!
+Also an outrage.

 Yep, Kane is one of the greatest for film schools, the poseurs and pompous effete freaks to drool and slaver and pitch their worthless words about.
 For the rest of us, it's another '40s movie of spotty quality.
 A few good scenes, a few chuckles, and otherwise a dreadful bore.
 There's something weird about reading reviews on-line, all saying basically the same things about "revolutionary," "deep-focus" (referring to the depth of field of a camera), "innovative," mostly from 20-somethings and 30-somethings.
 How the hell would they know, those posturing farts?
 Bugger off!

-A clever ruse is in framing this whitewash as an attack on Hearst, that Hearst, "tried to use blackmail to stop from being produced."
+A clever ruse is in framing this whitewash as an attack on Hearst, that Hearst, "tried to use blackmail to stop the film from being produced."
 More Hollyweird trickery and propaganda, of course.
 They use these movies to push an agenda, to mold opinion, to change perceptions.
 Why else produce non-profitable movies, like Kane was on release?
 Yes, Kane was a flop, justifiably.

 It's typical '40s Hollywood BS.
 And it's a betrayal.
 It's an example of the yellow journalism it should have been satirizing.
 If you look deeply, it is a fantastic example of what Hollywood is: a propaganda machine that serves the low-lifes of the world that we are conditioned to admire.